A Special School and Area Resource Centre

 Goldfields Base School

 Our focus at Base is to meet the diverse learning, communication and sensory needs of our students.
-This is achieved through providing a variety of stimulating and focussed teaching and learning programmes which complement and incorporate the individual therapeutic programmes which our therapy team devise for each student.
+This is achieved through providing a variety of stimulating and focused teaching and learning programmes which complement and incorporate the individual therapeutic schedules our therapy team devise for each student.

 Two of our classes cater for students who have more complex learning and physical difficulties.
 In these higher needs classes our curriculum has an even more differentiated basis, with a multisensory-key competency based focus defining much of the curriculum offered to students.
 In these classes a much higher level of therapeutic and paraprofessional support is also apparent.

 Throughout the school and indeed our wider community, a concerted effort is made to further develop a 'Communication Rich Environment’ where all students have a voice.
 Students and staff alike are exposed to and use: NZ language, signs, visual aids and te Reo to engage in meaningful conversations.
 This is reinforced by a wide array of ‘low and high tec’ resources.
 Thus whatever means of communication is preferred by an individual is validated and fully catered for.

-Base school is a happy, vibrant part of Goldfields wider school.
-A place where students enjoy a full and focussed education.
-Following the extensive remodelling in 2016 it is also a place which has been specifically designed to maximise the opportunities available to our students both inside and out.
+Base school is a happy vibrant part of Goldfields wider school.
+A place where students enjoy a full and focused education.
+Following the extensive remodeling in 2016 it is also a place which has been specifically designed to maximise the opportunities available to our students both inside and out.

 This was our Senior School and sits next to our Base School but on Miller Avenue school campus.
 Following changes in our student roll, this now hosts some intermediate aged students along with our seniors.
 It consists of three classes of students ranging from the ages of 12 -21.
 The classes are: Tui; Ruru & Kōtuku.
 The students' programmes of learning focus on the core curriculum areas for Goldfields School; English, Mathematics and Health and PE with an emphasis on developing skills for living and life after school.
 Integral to all programmes of study is developing an understanding that will help them to transition into the communities they will be a part of after school.